Gizra/Gizra-Way-Book/approach_mission.md

 > We are going to build a Premium Website that contains articles.
 People can sign-up and register to one or more topics of interest.
 Registering to a topic means that they can read articles that belong to it.

+In the above example we cheated a bit since we have ommited the `User` entity.
+It's very rare of a site not to have a user, since, well you know - we, the people, are still important.

 Now we have new entity: people.
 Let's call it `user`.